onassar/PHP-Premailer/README.md

 PHP-Premailer
 =============

+### What is the library useful for?

+This library is useful for converting your email templates (which use `style` blocks for defining the UI) into sendable markup (with inline styles inserted in the right places, based on those `style` blocks).

+### What does this library do?

+It goes through any `style` blocks, and searches your markup/html for those elements.
+It then inserts those styles inline, to make sure it's renderable by the highest number of email clients.

+### The backstory

 While developing some emails for my recent project, [Podium](http://hellopodium.com/), I stumbled on [alexdunae](https://github.com/alexdunae)'s wonderful tool [Premailer](http://premailer.dialect.ca/).
 This tool allows you copy/paste markup with `style` tags, and have inline-styled code returned back.

 I looked around for some libraries to do that programatically in PHP, finding two.
 [CssToInlineStyles](https://github.com/tijsverkoyen/CssToInlineStyles) and [InlineStyle](https://github.com/christiaan/InlineStyle).
 Neither of these worked for my situation, so I decided to provide a PHP proxy/wrapper for [alexdunae](https://github.com/alexdunae/premailer)'s open source version (accessible here: <https://github.com/alexdunae/premailer>).